agilebits/onepassword-utilities/clipperz_to_1p4/README.md

 # Importing Clipperz Data into 1Password

-The script clipperz_to_1p4.pl will convert a clipperz json text export file export into a 1PIF format that can be imported into 1Password 4.
+The script clipperz_to_1p4.pl will convert a Clipperz JSON text export file export into a 1PIF format that can be imported into 1Password 4.
 By default, the script will create a .1pif file, as the .1pif format has superior importing capabilities.

 ## Requirements